 The gap between each cycle of treatment gives your body time to recover.
 Treatment can reduce the amount of blood cells in your body.
-You might have a longer gap between cycles if your blood tests show that the number of blood cells has not returned to normal.
+You might have a longer gap between cycles if your blood tests show that the number of blood cells has not returned to normal (see page 5).

-Before each dose you may be given steroids to reduce the chances of an allergic reaction (see page 13).
+Before each dose you will usually be given steroids to reduce the chances of an allergic reaction (see page 13).
+Your treatment team will let you know how and when to take these.

-How long will I have paclitaxel for?
+How long will I have docetaxel for?